23 Coastal Kitchen Ideas for Your Dream Seaside Retreat

 Create Architectural Interest with Shiplap Accent Walls

-4. Anchor Your Space with a Statement Island
+4. Anchor the Room with a Statement Island

 Coastal kitchen with a blue island as a focal point